-Small fish and reptiles are permitted in the residence halls; however, a student must have prior approval from the Director of Residence Life before bringing any pet to campus.
-Emotional Support Animals must be approved through the Office of Residence Life and Office of Accessibility.
+Small fish and reptiles are permitted in the residence halls; however, a student must have prior approval from the Dean of Students before bringing any pet to campus.
+Emotional Support Animals must be approved through the Office of Residence Life the Office of Accessibility.